ros2jsguy/mpu6050-motion-data/README.md

 # Using Digital Motion Processing (DMP)

 Where this library excels over other Nodejs MPU6050 drivers is its access to the MPU6050 Digital Motion Processing (DPU) Unit.
 The DPU performs complex sensor fusion computation directly on the MPU6050 which can greatly improve the performance of your application.
+See [The MPU6050 Explained](https://mjwhite8119.github.io/Robots/mpu6050) for an expanded description of the DMP feautures.

 Note that use of DMP is optional.